zeero/CCPlugins/commands/implement.md

 ## What I Actually Do

-1. **Comprehensive Analysis**
-   - Read your package.json/requirements.txt/go.mod
+1. **CODE FIRST Analysis (Not Just Docs!)**
+   - Use Glob to find ALL source files
-   - Check installed versions and lock files
+   - Read ACTUAL implementation files
-   - Identify existing utilities and helpers
-   - Understand your established patterns
+   - Understand algorithms and logic
+   - See how features REALLY work
+   - THEN check package.json/docs

 2. **Intelligent Fetch**
-   - Use WebFetch for URLs with smart prompts
+   - Use WebFetch for URLs with prompt: "Read ENTIRE file content, ALL lines, no summarization"
-   - Read local files with full context
+   - Read local files with Read tool WITHOUT limit parameter (reads entire file)
-   - Extract not just code but understand intent
+   - Extract COMPLETE code, not summaries or snippets
-   - Check official docs for current best practices
+   - Analyze FULL documentation, package.json, README, etc.

 3. **Dependency Resolution**
    ```
-   Real examples:
+   Generic approach:
-   - Source needs moment.js → You have date-fns → Use date-fns
+   - Source needs library X → You have library Y → Use Y
-   - Source uses class components → You use hooks → Convert to hooks
+   - Source uses old patterns → Convert to your patterns
-   - Source needs lodash.merge → You have native spread → Use native
+   - Source needs utility Z → You have equivalent → Use yours
-   - Source uses deprecated API → Find modern equivalent
+   - Source uses deprecated features → Use modern alternatives
    ```

 4. **Quality Implementation**